 Theatre is essential to the liberal arts.
 The focus of our program is reading, studying, and making plays and performance.
 We believe that with each play we study or perform, we learn about a different world, and delve into that world's cultural values, social and religious practices, gender roles, race relationships, and political debates.
-Engaged in in this way, Theatre is among the most successful disciplines at providing a truly interdisciplinary liberal arts experience.
+Engaged in this way, Theatre is among the most successful disciplines at providing a truly interdisciplinary liberal arts experience.

 Reed's Theatre Department mirrors the college's liberal arts mission.
 We believe that Theatre students should have a broad education in theatre history, theory, and practice.
-All Theatre majors are required to have coursework and production experience both onstage and backstage, and all majors are required to take classes in theatre history, directing, acting, and design, as well as a variety of electives.
-We offer additional coursework in dramaturgy, design, playwriting, performance studies, gender and theatre, race and performance, and translation and adaptation.
-Many of our classes, and all of our productions, are open to both majors and non-majors, and each year our productions involve over 150 students from across campus in all aspects of production, from being a stitcher in the costume shop to being a stage manager backstage or a lead performer onstage.
-Like all seniors at Reed, Theatre seniors carry out a yearlong written thesis project.
+All Theatre majors are required to have coursework and production experience both onstage and backstage, and all majors are required to take classes in theatre history, directing, acting, performance studies, and design, as well as a variety of electives.
+We offer additional coursework in dramaturgy, design, playwriting, gender and theatre, race and performance, and translation and adaptation.
+Most of our classes, and all of our productions, are open to both majors and non-majors, and each year our productions involve many students from across campus in all aspects of production, from working on costume creation in the costume shop to being a stage manager backstage or a performer onstage.
+Like all seniors in the College, Reed Theatre seniors carry out a yearlong written thesis project.
 Most students elect to supplement their written thesis with production work of some kind, pending department approval of the size and scope of the project.
-The faculty work as theatre professors and also as collaborative artists who produce a full season of student and faculty work in the Performing Arts Building.
+The faculty work as theatre professors and also as collaborative artists/producers who produce a full season of student, staff, and faculty work in the Performing Arts Building.

 Our department serves students from across the college.
 Each year we have a vibrant group of majors in Theatre, interdisciplinary majors in Theatre/Literature and Theatre/Dance, and ad hoc interdisciplinary majors in subjects such as Theatre/Anthropology and Theatre/Biology.
 We teach classes that are part of the Comparative Race and Ethnic Studies (CRES) program.
 We offer a Theatre minor, which students can complete by taking five courses in the department.
 The Reed Independent Performance Project (RIPP) is a classroom laboratory for student-led performance and production.
 Theatre engages both the mind and body, and many students—both majors and non-majors—thrive in the community environment that is Reed Theatre.

 Our production season features a variety of student and faculty artistic work.
-Productions include those directed by faculty, senior-directed thesis productions, and a variety of scenes staged by directing and devising classes.
+Productions include those directed by faculty, senior-directed thesis productions, guest artist productions, and a variety of scenes staged by directing and devising classes.
 The end of each Playwriting class culminates in a public staged reading of new work.
 In advance of senior thesis production work, juniors take on major production roles in the area in which they plan to focus their thesis research.
-Additional class projects in acting, theatre history, performance studies, and gender and theatre provide more opportunities for students to see and make artistic work.
+Additional class projects in acting, theatre history, performance studies, puppetry, and gender and theatre provide more opportunities for students to see and make artistic work.

-Student thesis work has also focused on live cinema, costume design and cyborgs, horror theatre, devising, disability studies, immersive scenographic experience, an exploration of race in the American musical, stage design for the Richard Strauss opera Salomé, sound design for Julius Caesar, a theatre history approach to the role of women in commedia dell'arte, a performance studies anaylsis of Beyoncé and critical whiteness, and an interdisciplinary thesis in Theatre and Anthropology on gender and the Portland mental health system.
+Student thesis work has also focused on live cinema, costume design and cyborgs, horror theatre, devising, disability studies, immersive scenographic experience, an exploration of race in the American musical, stage design for the Richard Strauss opera Salomé, sound design, theatre and the metaverse, a theatre history approach to the role of women in commedia dell'arte, a performance studies analysis of Beyoncé and critical whiteness, and an interdisciplinary thesis in Theatre and Anthropology on gender and the Portland mental health system.

 Guest Artists and Scholars

 Reed Theatre regularly welcomes guest artists and scholars to the department to present work, give talks, and offer workshops.
-Recent guests have included Tim Miller, Anthony Hudson, Vanport Mosaic, Veronica Tjioe, Cornerstone Theatre, Split Britches, Larissa FastHorse, Daniel Alexander Jones, Pepper Pepper, A. Rey Pamatmat, Victor Cazares, Sylvan Oswald, Lars Jan, Brian Herrera, Jorge Huerta, madison moore, Michael Rohd, Lue Douthit, Anne Washburn, Universes, Meredith Monk, Philip Kan Gotanda, and Tim Miller.
-Reed Theatre enjoys collaboration with the Portland theatre community, including projects and interactions with Portland Institute for Contemporary Art, Portland Experimental Theatre Ensemble, the Risk/Reward Festival, Profile Theatre, the August Wilson Red Door Project, and Portland Playhouse, among others.
+Recent guests have included Tim Miller, Anthony Hudson, Vanport Mosaic, Veronica Tjioe, Cornerstone Theatre, Split Britches, Larissa FastHorse, Daniel Alexander Jones, Pepper Pepper, A. Rey Pamatmat, Victor Cazares, Sylvan Oswald, Lars Jan, Brian Herrera, Jorge Huerta, madison moore, Michael Rohd, Lue Douthit, Anne Washburn, Universes, Meredith Monk, Anne Bogart, Philip Kan Gotanda, and Max Voltage.
+Reed Theatre enjoys collaboration with the Portland theatre community, including projects and interactions with Portland Institute for Contemporary Art, Portland Experimental Theatre Ensemble, Fuse Theatre Ensemble, the Risk/Reward Festival, Profile Theatre, the August Wilson Red Door Project, and Portland Playhouse, among others.
 We regularly host Bread and Puppet Theater on their West Coast tours.

 Performing Arts Building

-Since Fall 2013, the Theatre department has inhabited Reed's new Performing Arts Building, which Theatre shares with the departments of Music and Dance.
-In the new PAB, there are two flexible theatre spaces in which we produce: the 180-seat state of the art Studio Theatre, and the 99-seat Black Box.
-The new building also features a performance laboratory, a dedicated rehearsal room, a design studio, an up-to-date and equipped scene shop and costume studios, and multiple networked classrooms.
+Since Fall 2013, the Theatre department has inhabited Reed's new Performing Arts Building (PAB), which Theatre shares with the departments of Music and Dance.
+In the PAB, there are two flexible theatre spaces in which we produce: the 180-seat Diver Studio Theatre, and the 99-seat Black Box.
+The building also features a performance laboratory, a dedicated rehearsal room, a design studio, a scene shop, costume shop, and multiple classrooms.
 The building is designed to be energy efficient, boasts ample common spaces for collaborative work, a rooftop garden, art exhibition spaces, and has a wide atrium to welcome the campus and Reed communities.
 For more information about the development of this exciting project, which broke ground in 2011, please see this article in Reed Magazine.

 Faculty and Staff